aljoxo/Arisen/README.md

 ### Obligatory DAR Cache warning: due to the nature of this list and the amount of DAR based animations it uses, it does take some time (usually 15-30 seconds) at the start of each play session for DAR to cache all the folders and animations.
 While cleaning up the folder setup to try and alleviate this issue is a long term goal for the list, please do realize that this issue is out of our control as it is an issue with DAR itself since it does not allow for pre-cacheing animations via Nemesis or during loading screens.
 If you complain about this in the discord, on nexus, or on the github page, you will be linked back here.

 ### Starting the Game
+ - **(Optional)** For those of you with extreme arachnophobia, the list includes a mod called *bingus hates spiders.esp*, this is my personal patch that removes spiders from the leveled list and replaces spiders with other creatures within the list.
+It also has a few other tweaks to make it a bit more in depth than something like *Insects begone*.
+    - At the current moment the patch only affects spiders (so chaurus and similar will still be present, tho if requested I could make another version of this patch that also removes those mobs).
+ - Launch the "Play Apotheosis!"
+Executable in MO2
  - Apotheosis comes with a start save by default, so when you load into the main menu, choose "Continue".
  - For alternate start mods, Apotheosis uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962).
     - In order to start chargen hit **Enter** as soon as you load in